joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 OOPSLA paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/msr-tr-2012-79.pdf), or just ask.

 It's been a couple years since I've been away from this.
 As most of you know, Midori happened before the OSS renaissance at Microsoft, and so it never saw the light of day.
-In that time, I've pondered what we learned on this journey, and whether any of it is relevant beyond the hallways of our old building 34.
-I believe they are, otherwise I'd not have even bothered to write up this article.
+In that time, I've pondered what lessons we learned on this journey, and whether any of it is relevant beyond the hallways of our old building 34.
+I believe it is, otherwise I'd not have taken the time to write up this article.

-I'm thrilled that the world has adopted tasks in a big way, although it was for a different reason than we expected (asynchronous and not parallelism).
+I'm thrilled that the world has adopted tasks in a big way, although it was for a different reason than we expected (asynchrony and not parallelism).
 In many ways this was inevitable, however I have to think that doing tasks a half-decade ahead of the curve at least had a minor influence, including the `async` and `await` ideas built atop it.

 Data parallelism has taken off...sort of.
 Far fewer people leverage CPUs in the way we imagined, but that's for good
 reason: GPUs are architected for extremely wide SIMD operations over floating points, which is essentially the killer scenario for this sort of parallelism.
 It doesn't cover all of the cases, but man does it scream.

-Safe concurrency is still critically important, yet lacking, and I think the world still needs it.
+Safe concurrency is still critically important, yet lacking, and the world still needs it.
 I think we collectively underestimated how long it would take for the industry to move to type- and memory-safe programming models.
 Despite the increasing popularity of safe systems languages like Go and Rust, it pains me to say it, but I still believe we are a decade away from our fundamental technology stacks -- like the operating systems themselves -- being safe to the core.
 But our industry desperately needs this to happen, given that [buffer errors remain the #1 attack type]( https://nvd.nist.gov/visualizations/cwe-over-time) for critical security vulnerabilities in our software.

 I do think that concurrency-safety will be our next frontier after type- and memory-safety have arrived.
 TOCTOU, and